Bolesław III Wrymouth: Conquest of Western Pomerania

-Christianization of Western Pomerania
+Christianisation of Western Pomerania

-In order to strengthen ties with Pomerania, Bolesław organized a mission to Christianize the newly acquired territory.
-At the same time he wished to subordinate Pomerania to the Gniezno Archbishopric.
-Unfortunately first attempts made by unknown missionaries did not make the desired progress.
-Another attempt, officially sponsored by Bolesław and led by Bernard the Spaniard, who traveled to Wolin during 1122–23, ended in another failure.
-The next two missions were carried out in 1124–25 and 1128 by Bishop Otto of Bamberg (called the Apostle of Pomerania).
-After appropriate consultation with Bolesław, Bishop Otto set out on the first stage of Christianization of the region in 1124.
+In order to strengthen ties with Pomerania, Bolesław organized a mission to Christianise the newly acquired territory.
+At the same time, he wished to subordinate Pomerania to the Gniezno Archbishopric.
+Unfortunately, the first attempts made by unknown missionaries did not make the desired progress.
+Another attempt, officially sponsored by Bolesław and led by Bernard the Spaniard, who traveled to Wolin during 1122–1123, ended in another failure.
+The next two missions were carried out in 1124–1125 and 1128 by Bishop Otto of Bamberg (called the Apostle of Pomerania).
+After appropriate consultation with Bolesław, Bishop Otto set out on the first stage of Christianisation of the region in 1124.
 During the mission Otto stayed first at Bolesław's court, where he was provided with appropriate equipment, fire and several clergymen for his trip to Pomerania.

 The Bishop was accompanied throughout his mission by the Pomeranian ruler Wartislaw I, who greeted him on the border of his domains, in the environs of the city of Sanok.
 In Stargard the pagan prince promised Otto his assistance in the Pomeranian cities as well as help during the journey.
-He also assigned 500 armored knights to act as guards for the bishop's protection, and obtain the baptism of the elders tribal leaders.
+He also assigned 500 armored knights to act as guards for the bishop's protection, and obtain the baptism of the elders' tribal leaders.
 Primary missionary activities were directed to Pyrzyce, then the towns of Kamień, Wolin, Szczecin and once again Wolin.
-In the first two towns the Christianization went without resistance.
-In Kamień the task was facilitated by the intercession of Wartislaw I's own wife and dignitaries.
+In the first two towns, the Christianization went without resistance.
+In Kamień, the task was facilitated by the intercession of Wartislaw I's own wife and dignitaries.
 At Szczecin and Wolin, which were important centers of Slavic paganism, opposition to conversion was particularly strong among the pagan priests and local population.
 The conversion was finally accepted only after Bolesław lowered the annual tribute imposed on the Pomeranians.
 Four great pagan temples were torn down and churches were built in their places.
 Otto's mission of 1124 ended with the erection of bishoprics in Lubusz for Western Pomerania and in Kruszwica for Eastern Pomerania (Gdańsk), which was subordinated to the Archbishopric of Gniezno.